Software.com

 Maturity Matrix

 The Maturity Matrix plots every developer in the organization across two dimensions: productivity and AI engagement.
 The resulting map surfaces three distinct groups: champions (high engagement, strong productivity lift) who other developers can learn from; holdouts (low engagement) who need to be nudged into adopting the tools; and inefficient users (high engagement, low productivity gain) who are using the tools but need training to get real value from them.
-It turns the abstract question — “how are we doing with AI?” — into something you can act on.
+It turns a vague question like “how are we doing with AI?” into something you can actually act on.

 The Outcome